domsson/kaulmate/README.md

 # kaulmate

-A **very** simple IRC bot written in C. Currently developed on an for Linux.
-It is supposed to be used with Twitch, though I assume it would work on any IRC server, really.
+A **very** simple Twitch IRC bot written in C. Currently developed on an for Linux.
 This is mainly a fun project to practice my C skills.
 I don't plan to add many features.

 ## Features